andreypopp/autobind-decorator/README.md

 # autobind decorator

-This is a method decorator which is when applied to a method binds it to an object so `this` always points to an object instance within a method.
+This is a class or method decorator which will bind methods it to an object so `this` always points to an object instance within a method.

 As decorators are a part of future ES7 standard they can only be used with